mcordes/ralliotta/README.md

 What's the status of this?
 -----------

 Definitely BETA.
 Some things are incomplete and there will be bugs.
-What is there now is quite useable, but YMMV depending upon your organizations (crazy) Rally configuration.
-If something doesn't work for you or my assumptions aren't true for your organization either Let us know at ralliotta.app@gmail.com, via a github issue or (if you're a hero) create a pull request.
+What is there now is quite useable, but YMMV depending upon your organization's Rally configuration.
+If something doesn't work for you or our assumptions aren't true for your organization either let us know at ralliotta.app@gmail.com, via a github issue or (if you're a hero) create a pull request.

 You can always try it out at [https://ralliotta.com](https://ralliotta.com) by logging in with your Rally username / password or touring our demo app which doesn't require existing Rally credentials.